holm-aune-bachelor2018/ctc/README.md

 The purpose of this project was to test different neural networks' performance on speech recognition, using recurrent neural networks (RNN) and connectionist temporal classification (CTC).

+During this project we have tested various nettwork models for speech recognition.
+The resulting logs and saved models can be found at [train-logs].

 <a name="installation"/>